THEOplayer/react-native-theoplayer/doc/texttracks.md

 })
 ```

-The `PlayerEventType.TEXT_TRACK_LIST` event can be used to dynamically listen to text tracks that are being added,
+Alternatively, the `PlayerEventType.TEXT_TRACK_LIST` event can be used to dynamically listen to text tracks that are being added,
 removed or changed.
+In-band text tracks, in particular, are created when their first cue is loaded, which can occur at any
+point during playback.

 ```typescript
 player.addEventListener(PlayerEventType.TEXT_TRACK_LIST, (event: TextTrackListEvent) => {